opencog/learn/README-Natural.md

 Batch-counting might take hours or longer (maybe over a day), depending on your dataset size.
 Small trial-run datasets should take no more than 5-10 minutes... or seconds, for small artificial languages.
-This script prints a lot of output, including a techical summary at the end.
+This script prints a lot of output, including a technical summary at the end.

 The above might double the size of the database, as it sits on disk -- adding frequencies and mutual-information values to word pairs will